 Why Print Photos?

 Of late, I’ve been printing more of my photos and I’ve turned to Parabo Press, CanvasPop, and Canada on Canvas.
 What peaks my interest in Parabo prints is their big push around no holes in the walls and a fun approach to marketing their products.
 The reason I’ve been printing more of my photography is due to organizing and changing my home workspace up to be more creative and inspiring, but also for eventually creating a gallery wall in my home.
-I want a mix of the kinds of frames I use, but I also want to include prints hung in other ways like Parabo Press offers us.
+I want a mix of the kinds of frames I use, but I also want to include prints hung in other ways as Parabo Press offers us.